usdigitalresponse/univaf/archives/docs/sources_ids.md

 ### Washington State Department of Health (`univaf-wa-doh`)

 A public-private partnership with the Washington State Department of Health developed a similar system to UNIVAF that focuses on just Washington.
 UNIVAF sources only data about Costco stores from this system, which covered all Costco stores in the United States and its territories in 2021 and 2022 (other providers in this system are limited to Washington State — the broader Costco support was the result of an agreement between Costco, the state of Washington, the state of New Jersey, and USDR).
 In 2023, this source ceased publishing Costco data outside Washington state.

-### NJVSS (`univaf-njvss`)

-The [New Jersey Vaccine Scheduling System (NJVSS)](https://covidvaccine.nj.gov/) is the state of New Jersey's official booking system, and was used for mass vaccination centers, public health clinics, and an assortment other retail locations (it does not cover all vaccination locations in the state).

 ### Vaccine Spotter (`vaccinespotter`)